Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 Open bugs:
 - [target 1.8] MISSING FEATURE (Erik): A new layer type for mesurement tools.
-	- french translation of the ruler tools (toolbar and menu)
 	- the mesurement unit should not have a fixed size
 	- mouse handle still need some work
 	- implement the ruler edition